Clara Arai - Social Media Designer

 Miranda Chapman - Creative Nonfiction Editor

-Miranda Chapman, a junior composite social studies education major, overflows with a passion for storytelling.
-If there is a way to tell a story, she has probably tried it.
+Miranda Chapman, a senior social studies education major, overflows with a passion for storytelling.
+If there is a way to tell a story, she’s given it a go.
 She loves creating art, making music, writing, and filmmaking.
 She believes the world is a wild and beautiful place with countless tales to be told, and she hopes she can begin to scratch the surface.
-She knows that language is a gift from God and seeks to use that gift to point others to Christ.
+Language is a gift from God, and she seeks to use that gift to point others to Christ.
 In her free time, Miranda can often be found cuddled in a blanket with her cat and her journal.
-If not there, she is probably playing guitar or making cookies.
-As a future high school history teacher, she cannot wait to spend her days telling students the stories that formed the world in which they live.
+If not there, she is probably playing guitar or learning more about roller coasters.
+As a future high school history teacher, she cannot wait to spend her days telling students the stories that formed the world in which we live.

 AnnaRose Enjaian - Staff Writer

 AnnaRose is a writer, painter, and naturalist.
 This is her junior year in university.
 Having learned that God is completely in control of her life, she is finding out how to yield to Him while shaping her own experiences.
 Someday she would like to go camping in Alaska and learn to fly a plane, and when she is old, she might keep homing pigeons in a rooftop garden.
 She likes vinyl records and, depending on the day, listens to Rachmaninoff or the Tijuana Brass.
 AnnaRose is a heavy thinker and can only escape her thoughts when doing yoga.
 Currently, she thinks that cars are overrated, and everyone should ride bikes like the Dutch.